 • Reserve funding: A major data gap is the amount of reserve funding these small systems have on hand to deal with major system issues or disasters.
 The County does receive rate data from a portion of these systems, but there is no tracking of how much reserve balance the system is maintaining.
 Currently, the County does not have any requirement for small water systems to maintain a reserve balance or charge for water at a rate that is sufficient to build reserves.
 As part of the Working Group process, a survey was sent out to all SSWSs that included a question on reserve balances.
-Only 11 of 44 systems responded, but the results indicated that these systems are significantly under-reserved.
+Only 11 of 44 systems responded, but the results indicate that these systems have insufficient reserves for routine maintenance and unexpected repairs.
+Privately owned Small Public Water Systems regulated by the California Public Utilities Commission are operated differently and are not expected to have reserves.

-Water Quality: Another data gap is the water quality of SSWSs.
+• Water Quality: Another data gap is the water quality of SSWSs.
 These systems are not required to monitor for the full range of chemicals that a Small Public Water System is.
 They are also not required to take well source samples on an ongoing basis.
-Instead, they test for a limited set of inorganic chemicals only once when a new water source is developed (Table 3) Water quality and regulatory limits change over time, so users of these systems may be unaware of exceedances of safe drinking water standards in their water supply.
+Instead, they test for a limited set of inorganic chemicals only once, when a new water source is developed (Table 3).
+Water quality and regulatory limits change over time, so users of these systems may be unaware of exceedances of safe drinking water standards in their water supply.